garethltm/obsibrain/ACCTG151G - Financial Literacy/Revenue statement.md

-- Statement of financial performance OVER a given time period
+- Statement of Financial performance OVER a given time period
 	- Different from [[Balance sheet]]